PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 17:08:54
+Last updated: 2024-04-07 17:09:27
-Random Quote: Client: "Please lower your blaster."Mando: "Tell them to lower theirs first."Stormtrooper: "We have you four to one."Mando: "I like those odds." - Din Djarin
+Random Quote: Gor Koresh: "This is no place for a child."
+Mando: "Wherever I go, he goes.
+I've been quested to bring him to his kind." - Din Djarin